 Also of interest is that Hutto has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Hutto telecommute to their jobs.
-Overall, about 15.74% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 15.74% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Hutto is that it can take a long time to commute to work.
 In Hutto, the average commute to work is 31.52 minutes, which is quite a bit higher than the national average.

-The education level of Hutto citizens is very high relative to the national average among all cities (21.84%): 34.15% of adults in Hutto have a bachelor's degree or even advanced degree.
+The population of Hutto is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.15% of adults in Hutto have a bachelor's degree or even advanced degree.

 The per capita income in Hutto in 2022 was $43,190, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $172,760 for a family of four.